 Cardiovascular Risk Factor clinical trials at UC Health

-11 in progress, 8 open to new patients
+10 in progress, 7 open to eligible people

 A Study of the Effect of Orange Juice or Sugar-Sweetened Beverages on Risk Factors for Type 2 Diabetes and Cardiovascular Disease

 “In this study, the study team will provide meals and either sugar-sweetened beverages or orange juice.”

 open to eligible people ages 18-50

 The objectives of this proposal are to address the gaps in knowledge regarding the metabolic effects of consuming orange juice, the most frequently consumed fruit juice in this country, compared to sugar-sweetened beverage.